Find a pet

-A lot of the animals who come into our care need specialist treatment before they can be returned to the wild or found new homes.
+A lot of the animals who come into our care need specialist treatment before they can be found new homes.

-Rehabilitation can mean straightforward rest and recuperation, along with any necessary veterinary treatment – but it can also mean something a bit out of the ordinary . . .
+Rehabilitation can mean straightforward rest and recuperation, along with any necessary veterinary treatment – but it can also mean something a bit more involved.